WEHIGenomicsRnD/nanopore-demux-count/README.md

 - `--barcode_length`: how many bases to trim to the left and right of the primer sequences.
 If your barcode includes spacers make sure to take that into account (i.e., non-informative bases between the index and primer).
 Set this to 0 if you do not have barcodes.
 - `--index_template_file`: if demultiplexing, use this index file to specify or lookup indexes (see below for format).
 - `--guides_fasta`: (optional) fasta file contains guide sequences to count.
-- `--use_db`: boolean value, whether or not to look up indexes in the Genomics database.
+- `--use_db`: boolean value, default: false.
+Whether or not to look up indexes in the Genomics database.
+- `--lenient_counts`: boolean value, default: false.
+If true, reads do not have to span the whole guide sequence to be counted (they will be counted as a partial map).

 ### Index template file format